vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_commands_code.md

 }
 ```

 Much better and shorter.
 Over the guide, we will keep using that vkinit namespace.
 You will be able to reuse that module in other projects safely given how simple it is.
-Remember that the starting_point branch has it written, as recomended on chapter 0.
+Remember that the starting_point branch has it written, as recommended on chapter 0.

 ## Cleanup
 Same as before, what we have created, we have to delete